Rams beat Bengals to win Super Bowl LVI - KESQ

 The Los Angeles Rams defeated the Cincinnati Bengals 23-20 in Super Bowl LVI on Sunday.

-The suspenseful game ended with a fourth-down stop by the Rams to win it all.
+The suspenseful game ended with a fourth-down stop by Rams defensive tackle Aaron Donald to win it all.
 The big game took place at SoFi Stadium in Inglewood, California, and it was the second time in Super Bowl history a team played on its home field.
 The Tampa Bay Buccaneers were the first team to do so, last year at Raymond James Stadium.

+“I’m just so happy, I wanted this so bad.
+I dreamed this, man.
+I dreamed this and it’s, like, surreal,” Donald said with tears in his eyes after winning.
+“It’s the best feeling in the world.
+God is great.”

 The Rams controlled much of the first half, with receivers Odell Beckham Jr. and Cooper Kupp scoring the first two touchdowns of the day.
 The Bengals answered late in the second quarter with a trick play that led to a touchdown and an interception by safety Jessie Bates III.